 For the past 20 years, one of Canada’s favorite wrestling superstars has been entertaining fans inside the ring.
-Those you are familiar with his personality and in-ring style, welcome him with excitement and anticipation at every show.
+Those of you who are familiar with his personality and in-ring style welcome him with excitement and anticipation at every show.
 The independent wrestler is currently signed with Impact, but due to the Covid-19, he hasn’t been as active as he would like to be.
 We had a chance to talk to Cody about his career, those who have helped him over the years, and how he is dealing with the challenges of the world-wide pandemic.

 Q: What made you want to pursue a career in pro wrestling?

 A: Ever since the age of 5, when I saw my first wrestling match on TV, I was transfixed.
 I immediately took all the cushions off my couch and started emulating what I saw on the screen.
 From that moment on… being a wrestler was the ultimate dream.

 Q: What is it about the sport that you enjoy so much?